Perrshan/Data-Structure-Tutorial/stack.md

 |     |     |fun_B|fun_B|fun_B|     |fun_A|     |     |
 |     |fun_A|fun_A|fun_A|fun_A|fun_A|fun_A|fun_A|     |

 The table shows the steps that were taken to make sure that each function was executed in the correct order.
 If you follow the call of functions in the code snippet you should be able to see why I added each function where I did.
 I skipped a few steps with the 7th column because it was just going to repeat the previous columns since `fun_A` was called again.

 Knowing how functions are called and organized is good knowledge to have so that you can better understand how your system runs your code.
-Although the computer does this on its own I think it's a great way to explain the stack.
+Although the computer does this on its own, I think it's a great way to explain the stack.

 ## Adding and Removing from a Stack